 ♦ Ref: 50.72957°N, 2.92715°W

 CHILDREN: ♦♦♦♦ – Lyme Regis is one of the best locations for children.
 They can walk along the foreshore picking up ammonites and or just sit on the beach!
 A guided tour is a great place to begin and children (and adults) will benefit from the expertise of the many experienced guides.
-Bookings can be made at Lyme Regis Museum but book early to avoid disappointment- they are very popular.
+Bookings can be made at Lyme Regis Museum but book early to avoid disappointment- they are very popular, especially during school holdays.

 ACCESS: ♦♦♦♦♦ – The car parks at Lyme Regis are very close to the beach, with toilets, cafes and the fossil heritage information centre nearby.
 Charmouth Road car park (DT7 3DW) is good for access to the east end of the town.
 The steps from it bring you to the sea wall, the Spittals and Black Ven The location is excellent for children and families.
 For those who prefer commercial fossils expeditions, these are available in the main town and online.

 TYPE: – Fossils are mostly found on the foreshore and in among the rocks and boulders at Lyme Regis, but can also be found at the bottom of scree slopes, slippages and occasionally the cliff.
-Note that hammering the cliff is not permitted, because Lyme Regis is part of the Jurassic World Heritage Coastline.
-However, you are far more likely to find fossils on the foreshore, including ammonites, coprolites (fossilised poo!), marine reptile bones and shells.
+Note that hammering the cliff or bedrock is not permitted, because Lyme Regis is part of the Jurassic World Heritage Coastline.
+However, you are far more likely to find fossils on the foreshore and in between the rocks including ammonites, coprolites (fossilised poo!), marine reptile bones and shells.